Early learning matters for children, families and the whole community

 Early learning transforms children’s lives

 Children who participate in early learning (including playgroup, long daycare, family daycare, preschool and kindergarten) have HALF the rate of vulnerability as children who don’t attend any early learning.

-Find out more about our campaign and what action we are asking politicians from all political parties to take.
+Find out about what action we are asking politicians from all political parties to take

 Find out how you can get involved